baselinrhq/baselinr/docs/architecture/EVENTS_AND_HOOKS.md

 # Event and Alert Hook System

-ProfileMesh includes a lightweight, pluggable event emission and alert hook system that allows you to react to runtime events such as data drift detection, schema changes, and profiling lifecycle events.
+Baselinr includes a lightweight, pluggable event emission and alert hook system that allows you to react to runtime events such as data drift detection, schema changes, and profiling lifecycle events.

 ## Table of Contents